-In the Forest Discovery Center, the film “First in Forestry: Carl Alwin Schenck and the Biltmore Forest School” is shown daily on the hour and half hour.
+In the Forest Discovery Center, the film “First in Forestry: Carl Alwin Schenck and the Biltmore Forest School” is shown daily on the half hour.
 A terrarium depicts a forest wetland with live amphibians.
 “Changing Climate, Changing Forests” interprets scientists’ efforts to understand a changing climate’s effects on forests and everyday actions people can take to make a difference.
 “Fire in the Forest” traces fire’s use as a tool from American Indians to today’s land managers.
-Visitors can experience a firefighting helicopter “ride” and pick up “Scientist Cards” and other information related to forest research.
+Visitors can experience a firefighting helicopter “ride” and pick up Scientist Cards and other information related to forest research.

-Crafters are occasionally on-hand at the Cradle’s buildings to bring some “living history” to visitors.
+Crafters are occasionally on-hand at the Cradle’s buildings to bring some living history to visitors.
 Some of their creations are for sale in the Giving Tree Gift Shop, along with books, trail maps, clothing and forest-related items.
 The Café at the Cradle serves lunch daily from 11 a.m. to 3 p.m.

+The Cradle’s beginnings date from 1891.
+Vanderbilt, the owner of 125,000 acres of North Carolina forest land, became interested in scientific forest management.
 Vanderbilt hired two European-trained foresters to manage the land, first Gifford Pinchot, succeeded by German forester Dr. Carl Alwin Schenck in 1895.
 Schenck spent 14 years applying conservation methods to what is now Pisgah National Forest and founded the first forestry school in America at the Cradle site.
 Pinchot became the first chief of the U.S. Forest Servic